Tecsisa/foulkon/doc/deploy/worker.md

 # Deploy Foulkon Worker

- You have to specify configuration file using flag -config-file.
+ You have to specify configuration file using flag `-config-file`.
 Using binary file command is `worker -config-file=/path/config.toml`

 ## Deploy with docker
 Then, you can run the docker image, mounting (-v) a config.toml inside the container (you could also make a custom Dockerfile with "ADD my-custom-conf.toml /my-custom-conf.toml").